-When students move into a residence hall room, a room condition report must be completed by each resident.
+When students move into a residence hall room, a Room Inspection Record must be completed and signed by each resident.
 From this report, hall staff can identify problems and make needed repairs; students also avoid charges for damage done by previous occupants.
-Students will be charged for any damages found in the room that are not noted on the room condition report.
+Students will be charged for any damages found in the room that are not noted on the room inspection record.

 Students are responsible for the condition of their room, the furniture assigned to that room, and the interior of the room door.
 A minimum charge of $15 will be assessed for damage resulting from the use of tape, tacks, nails, screws, or pins on walls or furniture.
-Failure to remove these items will result in an additional $s0 charge at the next scheduled health, safety, and maintenance check.
+Refer to the back of the Room Inspection Record for a list of potential charges for damage to the room or missing furniture.